How to Set Up and Use Webhooks in Testlify

 Testlify now uses Webhooks v2 as the default.
 If you set up webhooks before December 25th, 2025, your endpoints are on the legacy system.
 See the Migration Guide to move your endpoints to v2.

-1. Go to Settings in the top navigation bar
+1. Click Settings in the top navigation bar.

-3. Optionally add a Description for the endpoint
+3. Optionally add a Description to identify this endpoint.

-4. Under Subscribe to events, select the specific event types you want to receive — or leave all unchecked to receive every event
+4. Under Subscribe to events, select the event types you want to receive — or leave all unchecked to receive every event.

-• Edit: Click on any endpoint to open its settings.
-Update the URL, description, or subscribed events, then save your changes.
+• Edit: Click on an endpoint to open its settings.
+Update the URL, description, or subscribed events, then click Save.

-• Delete: Open the endpoint and use the delete option to permanently remove it from your workspace.
+• Delete: Open the endpoint and select the delete option to permanently remove it from your workspace.

 Webhooks v2 events are grouped into two categories: